Wednesday, 31 December 2025

 Thanks to John Escolme at BBC History – or rather, who is BBC History – I have been able to write a piece about Whirligig for the ‘History of the BBC’ section of the BBC website, which you can read here.

 But also, I have tried something a little out of my comfort zone.
-I have dabbled a bit in video editing here and there for small little projects from time-to-time, but now I have had a go at making something a bit chunkier – a 20-minute documentary telling the story of Whirligig.
+I have dabbled a bit in video editing here and there for small projects from time-to-time, but now I have had a go at making something a bit chunkier – a 20-minute documentary telling the story of Whirligig.
 In many ways it’s basically an illustrated radio programme, really; you could listen to it rather than watch it without really missing anything.
 But I thought putting it on YouTube was the best place for people interested in the subject to actually be able to find it, and if I was putting it there I had to give them something to look at!
 I think it’s come together okay – it’s not amazing, but not awful, either.
 I am not very skilled at video editing, and often find it to be very frustrating and time-consuming, but here’s the programme if you fancy a watch:

 So, happy 75th birthday Whirligig.
 Here’s to 2026, and much more about that programme and many others in When Saturday Came.
 A book of which I am extremely proud, and which I hope you will enjoy if you’re interested in British television history.